11 January - 21 February 2023

-This course provides an introduction to the regime of sanctions under international law and their effectiveness in addressing contemporary forms of conflict.
-It addresses the questions related to international state responsibility, the pacific settlement of international disputes and the role of the International Court of Justice.
+This short course provides an introduction to the regime of sanctions under international law and their effectiveness in addressing contemporary forms of conflict.
+It addresses the questions related to international state responsibility, the outlawing of forcible self-help, the peaceful settlement of international disputes and the role of the International Court of Justice.

 This short course forms part of the Geneva Academy Executive Master in International Law in Armed Conflict.
 It is open to professionals – diplomats, lawyers, legal advisers, judges, NGO staff, human rights advocates, media specialists, professionals working in emergency situations, UN staff and staff from other international organizations – who are not enrolled in the Executive Master and who want to deepen their expertise in this specific issue.

 We can admit a maximum of five participants to this short course (in addition to students enrolled in our Executive Master).

 The fee for this short course is 1,250 Swiss Francs.
 In case of cancellation by the participants, CHF 200 won't be returned.

 Participants obtain a certificate at the end of the course (no ECTS credits are gained).

 Applications must be submitted via this online form.

 Once admitted to the course, participants receive instructions on how to pay.
 Proof of payment is required before you begin the course.

 Giovanni Distefano's areas of research and expertise include public international law, the law of treaties, state responsibility and use of force.

 The course will be conducted online using the ZOOM platform.